Tythos/16-of-52--engineering-fundamentals-units-and-measurements/README.md

 I also find it's helpful to explicitly label units in your variables when programming engineering calculations.
 For example, you can use camel-case for the variable name but then indicate units following an underscore.
 With this approach, integer values can be used to indicate power and the letter `p` (for "per") to indicate a ratio of "before" divided by "after". `speedOfLight_mps`, for example, might store the speed of light in meters per second, whereas `speedOfLight_miphr` might store the speed of light in miles per hour (`mph` would also be acceptable but introduces some ambiguity; I tend to reserve single-letter abbreviations for Base SI, when possible).

+I also find it's help to always store internal values as Base SI units, and convert only at the "edge" (program interface or visual presentation).
+This helps simplify assumptions and minimize misunderstandings during development activities, as well as making it explicit when defining interface requirements.

 ## Imperial and Other Edge Cases

 While Base SI gives us a great tool to define a "core" of unit dimensions that we can use for converting to and from other systems, those other systems can come with a lot of edge cases.
 Imperial is the easy one to blame of course (and we'll start there)--but there are some other tricky areas, too.